 The architecture, engineering, and construction industries must innovate amid an epidemic labor shortage.
 In all of our markets, demand for design and construction projects is high, but the lack of labor impacts the construction cost and the industry’s capacity to keep up with demand.

-While technology aids our efforts to increase efficiency, there is no substitute for skilled tradespeople like carpenters and masons.
-Because of this, we are committed to investing in our future workforce through programs with local high schools like the P-TECH or Pathways in Technology Early College High School at Dallas ISD and at higher education institutions.
+While technology supports our efforts to increase efficiency, there is no substitute for skilled tradespeople like carpenters and masons.
+Because of this, we are committed to investing in our future workforce through programs with local high schools like the P-TECH or Pathways in Technology Early College High School at Dallas ISD and higher education institutions.